 Fed Is Best

-I want to add the important note that all of this is dependent on the fact that your baby was full term and is gaining weight adequately per your provider’s approval and opinion.
-Your baby’s health and ability to thrive should always be put above all else and you should absolutely be supplementing with formula via a bottle should there be any concerns.
+I want to again add the important factor that all of this is dependent on the fact that your baby was full term and is gaining weight adequately per your provider’s approval and opinion.
+Your baby’s health and ability to thrive should always be put above all else.
+You should absolutely be supplementing with formula via a bottle should there be any concerns!

 Bottle Feeding Can Hide Other Nursing Obstacles

 In addition to the problem of nipple confusion and an inability to properly and effectively nurse, babies may begin to favor a bottle because of an anatomical irregularity.
 Your baby might have a tongue or lip tie (or other anatomically present obstacle) that will go undiagnosed because baby might be thought to prefer the bottle for some other reason.
 This is because babies with tongue or lip ties can still effectively feed from a bottle.
 A deep, wide latch is not essential for bottle feeding.
 They can successfully extract milk using only their lips to suck instead of their whole mouth.

 What might be some red flags of a tongue tie and warrant a pediatrician or LC check?

 - Trouble getting a deep latch